* Burning, looting reported in state capital Kadugli

 The United Nations previously estimated between 30,000 and 40,000 may have fled Kadugli alone.

-Officials from the northern and southern ruling parties have traded blame over who started the fighting in Southern Kordofan, which has since spread across the state and into the poorly-defined north-south border region.
+Officials from the northern and southern ruling parties have traded blame over who started the fighting in Southern Kordofan, which has since spread across the state.

 Leaders in the northern branch of the south’s dominant Sudan Peoples’ Liberation Movement (SPLM) said it began when the northern army tried to disarm fighters.
 The northern army has blamed southern-aligned armed groups for provoking the clashes.